A speeding ambulance with its horns blaring on the expressway, and cars steering away to make space for it.

 Unfortunately, it messes our minds up – it can either propel us forward or hold us back.
 Knowing that today may be our last day will enable us to fully experience life.

-But on the other hand, when the fear is too strong, it makes us afraid to take do things even remotely “risky”.
+But on the other hand, when the fear is too strong, it makes us afraid to do things even remotely “risky”.

-Death is something that can’t be controlled (just don’t go looking for it).
+Know this though: Death is something that can’t be controlled (just don’t go looking for it).

-Here are the top 10 causes of death in 2018:
+Here are the top 10 causes of death in Singapore:

 The hard truth is this: